JShull/JShull/README.md

 - [Jared](https://github.com/BaconStrps) started working with me in the summer of 2022, finished his associated at [TCC](https://www.tcc.edu/programs/transfer/old-dominion-university/) and now is enrolled at ODU under the [Computer Engineering Program](https://www.odu.edu/academics/programs/undergraduate/computer-engineering).
 Jared is a fantastic student and has already excelled in multiple projects - I cannot wait to see where Jared goes once he finishes at ODU! 🎉
 - [Nate](https://github.com/nhallen272) started working with me in the summer of 2023, he will be graduating from the [Cyber Security Program](https://www.odu.edu/academics/programs/undergraduate/cybersecurity) in the fall of 2023!
 - [Avantika](https://github.com/AvantikaMittapally53) started working with me the summer of 2023 and she will be completing her [Masters in Computer Science](https://www.odu.edu/academics/programs/masters/computer-science) at ODU in the fall of 2023!
-- [Prathyusha](https://github.com/PrathyushaKeerthi) started working with me the fall of 2023 and will be focused in on a [Masters in Computer Science](https://www.odu.edu/academics/programs/masters/computer-science) at ODU for an expected graduation of 2025.
 - [Catherine](https://github.com/catowens) worked with me in the summer of 2022 as a collaboration effort with [VIMS](https://www.vims.edu/).
 She is currently enrolled in the [Industrial and Interaction Design Program at Syracuse University](https://vpa.syr.edu/academics/design/programs/industrial-interaction-design-bid/) and her [2022 summer project portfolio can be found here](https://catowensdesign.myportfolio.com/vims-x-odu-vmasc-internship) :fire:
 - Rachel worked with me 2021 as a graduate student on the [Modeling Religious Change Project](https://mindandculture.org/projects/modeling-social-systems/modeling-religious-change/).
 She currently has her [Masters in Applied Linguistics](https://www.odu.edu/academics/programs/masters/applied-linguistics)